arminzaugg/netbox-asset-importer/README.md

 - Use the `forge deploy` command when you want to persist code changes.
 - Use the `forge install` command when you want to install the app on a new site.
 - Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.
+- Pagination is not implemented.
+One can configure Netbox to return more than 50 records if needed.

 ## Support